courselabs/project-cicd/README.md

 - use credentials file in build: https://www.jenkins.io/doc/pipeline/steps/credentials-binding/
 - kubectl is installed, use kubectl options to find out how to load a config file

+hints.

+rollout restart - spec not changed clumsy - helm or kustomize to deploy explicit version

 soln.

 credentials - secret file, upload AKS kubeconfig